 Note that discrete phenotypes were obtained (yellow or green), not a continuum of phenotypes.
 The genes are behaving as units, not as some continuous function.

-The two alleles did not alter one another when present together in the F1 generation, because when F1 is crossed with F1, the two parental phenotypes are obtained in the F2 generation.
+The two alleles did not alter one another when presenting together in the F1 generation because when F1 is crossed with F1, the two parental phenotypes are obtained in the F2 generation.

-In third Mendelian law, This law is based on dihybrid experiment.
+In the third Mendelian law, This law is based on a dihybrid experiment.
 According to this law, the genes for each pair of characters separate independently from those of other characters during gamete formation.